IBM/ibm-spectrum-scale-cloud-install/docs/aws.md

         - Allows different compute and storage subnet.
         - Allows different compute and storage AMI's.
         - Allows packer/custom image vs. non-packer (stock) image.
-        - Allows single/combined, separate compute only, separate storage only and separate compute and storage cluster (remout mount configuration) configuration (**Spectrum Scale filesystem will be configured such that data and metadata will be replicated across 2 availability zones (Synchronous Replication).
+        - Allows single/combined, separate compute only, separate storage only and separate compute and storage cluster (remote mount configuration) configuration (**Spectrum Scale filesystem will be configured such that data and metadata will be replicated across 2 availability zones (Synchronous Replication).
 AZ-3, will be used as tiebreaker site.**).
         - Allows EBS (gp2, gp3, io1, io2 and sc1 or st1) and nitro instance profiles.
         - Allows EBS encryption.

+  > **_NOTE:_** In order to create a Custom AMI, refer to [Packer AWS AMI Creation](../packer_templates/aws/README.md) for detailed steps, options.

 ## Configure local/cloud VM

 1. Ensure that the following requirements are met on the local/cloud VM where this repository is cloned.

     - Install [Terraform](https://www.terraform.io/downloads.html) and validate:

         ```bash
         # terraform -v
         ```

     - Install [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) and validate:

         ```bash
         # ansible --version
         ```

         > Currently, spectrum scale ansible playbooks support only 2.9 version (can be installed using `pip3 install ansible==2.9`)

     - Install [Python3.6](https://www.python.org/downloads/) and validate:

         ```bash
         # python --version
         Python 3.6.14